EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ~~~

 This is the _G_ cutoff **gmax** that the ctrl file needs in the next section.
 It determines the mesh spacing for the charge density.
+Two values are printed, one determined from the shape of valence envelope functions (**4.3**) and, if local orbitals are present
+the largest value found from their shape, as explained in the [annotated lmfa output](/docs/outputs/lmfa_output/#lo-explained).

 ####  6. _Self consistency_
 {::comment}